School of Salamanca: Just war

-Under this doctrine, expansionist wars, wars of pillage, wars to convert infidels or pagans, and wars for glory are all inherently unjust.
+The School of Salamanca made significant contributions to just war theory, particularly in the writings of Francisco de Vitoria, Francisco Suárez, and Luis de Molina.
+Building on Thomas Aquinas and Augustine of Hippo, these scholars developed further the ethics of warfare.

+Vitoria argued in his lecture De Indis that a just war requires legitimate authority, a just cause, and proportional means.
+He opposed wars motivated by religious conversion, territorial expansion, or personal ambition.
+Additionally, Vitoria held that both Christian and non-Christian societies possessed natural rights, rejecting the concept of natural slavery and affirming the right of indigenous peoples to sovereignty and property.

+Suárez and Molina expanded on Vitoria's ideas by making distinctions between natural law and the ius gentium.
+They proposed that, while natural law is universally binding, ius gentium constitutes a set of agreed-upon principles among nations, laying the groundwork for modern international law.
+Molina also recognized the possibility that each side in a conflict might perceive its cause as just, adding nuance to the subjective experience of warfare.

+The Salamanca scholars debated the moral implications of Spain's actions in the Americas, including the treatment and enslavement of indigenous peoples.
+Figures like Bartolomé de las Casas advocated for the rights of Amerindians against claims by Juan Ginés de Sepúlveda, who viewed indigenous people as natural slaves.
+The consensus among Salamanca thinkers, however, was that enslavement based on race or religion was unjustifiable.
+Instead, they allowed for slavery only under limited conditions, such as capture in a just war, while condemning racial discrimination in enslavement.

+These ideas marked a critical shift in moral and legal philosophy, as Salamanca scholars developed frameworks that emphasized universal human rights, dignity, and the ethical limitations of warfare, laying the intellectual groundwork for later developments in human rights and international law.

 The conquest of America

 In the 16th century, the School of Salamanca was the first to use the natural law's principle that rights reside in the individual to question the Spanish colonization on the indigenous people of the Americas.

-Francisco de Vitoria began his analysis of conquest by rejecting "illegitimate titles".
+Francisco de Vitoria began his analysis of conquest by rejecting "illegitimate titles," or illegitimate reasons for conquest.
 He was the first to dare to question whether the bulls of Alexander VI known collectively as the Bulls of Donation were a valid title of dominion over the newly discovered territories.
 In this matter he did not accept the universal primacy of the emperor, the authority of the pope (because the pope, according to him, lacked temporal power), nor the claim of voluntary submission or conversion of the Native Americans.
 One could not dismiss them as sinners or ignorant savages: they were free people by nature, with legitimate property rights.
 When the Spanish arrived in America they brought no legitimate title to occupy and rule those lands.